b97jre/RNAseqcourse/source/IGV.rst

      samtools view -bS fileName.sam >fileName.bam

-Before the visualization, you need to build a so-called BAM file index::
+Before the visualization, you need to sort it and then build a so-called BAM file index::

+     samtools sort fileName.bam fileName.sorted
-     samtools index fileName.bam
+     samtools index fileName.sorted.bam

 Then, in IGV, just choose File > Load from File ... and select the BAM file.
 If you are running IGV locally and did the mapping on Uppmax, you will have to